shermand100/PiNodeXMR/README.md

 General
 1. * Raspberry Pi 3/4 (incl B&+ models) for Pre-Configured disk image
-   * Any ARM device that supports Armbian Debian OS for self install. *2GB RAM required for Monero source compile, but there is a work around*
+   * Or other ARM device that supports Armbian Debian OS for self install (See Hardware Wiki for tested hardware). *2GB RAM required for Monero source compile, but there is a work around*
-2. 8GB MicroSD Card with aditional min 100GB USB storage device for Monero Blockchain.
-Or 128GB MicroSD to store all-in-one.
-3. Ethernet connection (can be replaced by WiFi after config, hardware dependant)
+2. Ethernet connection (can be replaced by WiFi after config, hardware dependant)
+3. Some kind of storage.
+This project can run entirely from an inexpensive MicroSD card.
+However experience with this has shown that MicroSD's last about a year before they show signs of fatigue and incur errors.
+I am now of the opinion that where possible, if your hardware allows, you should try to use USB booting via USB3.
+What I mean by this is that the Raspberry Pis and Rock64 devices allow you to flash your OS boot images directly to a USB HDD/SSD/NVMe and build PiNodeXMR from there.
+Read/write performance is greatly improved, as is longevity.
+A hybrid is also possible if USB boot is not possible with the OS on a MicroSD and the blockchain on a USB device.

+It is strongly suggested you consult the [PiNode-XMR Hardware Wiki](https://github.com/monero-ecosystem/PiNode-XMR/wiki/Hardware) before committing to purchases for this project.

 A final point on the hardware.
 This node is designed to be used 'headless'.
 The HDMI cable, mouse and keyboard is not required.
 This should allow you to tuck the node away somewhere and all interactions can be made with a device (pc or mobile) that is connected to the same network (your home one in most cases).